-What I Learned About Painting Water by Jack Wilkinson SmithJan 26, 2021
+What I Learned About Painting Water from Jack Wilkinson SmithJan 26, 2021

 How to paint water?
 It’s a good question!
 Water is a very difficult subject to paint.
 Trying to capture how light interacts with water can be super frustrating.
 Luckily, we can learn from those who have walked the path before us.
 Today we’re going to be looking at an ocean painting by Jack Wilkinson Smith.